LeaVerou/lea.verou.me/2024/wcs-vs-frameworks/index.md

 and [declarative shadow DOM](https://www.konnorrogers.com/posts/2023/what-is-declarative-shadow-dom) paved the way for SSR (among other things).
 **Then, and only then, they may make sense as a compile target for frameworks.**
 However, that is quite far off.
-And even if we get there, frameworks would still be needed for complex use cases, as they do a lot more than let you use and define components, and by then they will be doing a lot more.
+And even if we get there, frameworks would still be useful for complex use cases, as they do a lot more than let you use and define components.
+Components are not even the best reuse mechanism for every project-specific use case — e.g. for list rendering, components are overkill compared to something like [`v-for`](https://vuejs.org/guide/essentials/list).
+And by then frameworks will be doing even more.
 It is by definition that frameworks are always a step ahead of the web platform, not a failing of the web platform.
-As Cory said, _“Frameworks are a testbed for new ideas that may or may not work out.”_.
+As Cory [said](https://www.abeautifulsite.net/posts/web-components-are-not-the-future-they-re-the-present/), _“Frameworks are a testbed for new ideas that may or may not work out.”_.

 The bottom line is, web components reduce the number of use cases where we need to reach for a framework, but complex large applications will likely still benefit from one.